ankicommunity/ankicommunity-sync-server/README.md

 ### AnkiDroid

-Advanced → Custom sync server
+Advanced → Sync → Custom sync server

 Unless you have set up a reverse proxy to handle encrypted connections, use `http` as the protocol.
 The port will be either the default, 27701, or